querkmachine/FSFrontEndDocs/tools/browser-support.md

 ### Kim's Device Lab

-These devices belong to Kim and not FelineSoft, however are available for internal testing purposes.
+These devices belong to Kim and not FelineSoft, however, are available for internal testing purposes.
 Note that not all devices may be available at any one time.

 |Manufacturer|Model|Operating system|Released|
 |:-----------|:----|:---------------|:-------|